-There are many varieties of Euphorbia and here are some of our favorites that we usually carry:
+There are many, many varieties of Euphorbia, here are some of our favorites:

 Euphorbia characias 'Glacier Blue' - A striking variegated variety: leaves are a soft blue-gray edged with white.
 Plants are 1' to 2' tall and wide.
 Like most Euphorbias, 'Glacier Blue' prefers full sun and well-drained soil.